-The marked length spectrum is a natural object to study in the context of both closed manifolds as well as domains with boundary.
-The length spectrum (without marking by homotopy classes or rotation number) is a much harder object to study and there have been fewer results in that direction.
-For planar billiard tables, both the length spectrum and marked length spectrum are intimately related to the so called Birkhoff conjecture, which asserts that only ellipses have completely integrable billiard dynamics; integrability has many different definitions in this context, but one can generally think of it as a foliation of phase space, or some open subset of it, by invariant curves. \\ \\ The key ingredient in this paper is a Taylor expansion of Mather's $\beta$ function (see Definition \ref{mbf}), which for rational $\omega = p/q$ gives the mean minimal action of orbits having rotation number $\omega$.
+In the case of {strictly convex} billiard tables, or more generally monotone twist maps, one can study the marked length spectrum through Mather's $\beta$-function (see Definition \ref{mbf}), which for rational $\omega = p/q$ gives the mean minimal action of orbits having rotation number $\omega$.
 It is a complete marked length spectral invariant.
-The first $5$ coefficients were derived using symbolic computer algebra in \cite{Sorr15}, where one can also find a discussion of local integrability, Birkhoff's conjecture and its relationship to the regularity of Mather's $\beta$-function.
-These first $5$ coefficients, or rather their algebraically equivalent counterpart in terms of the caustic length-Lazutkin expansion, are all that is needed in the proof of Theorem \ref{cpt}.
-As mentioned in the introduction, in a subsequent paper or an updated version of this one, we will prove Conjecture \ref{main} in order to upgrade compactness to the $C^\infty$ case.
-The proof that Conjecture \ref{main} $\implies$ $C^\infty$ compactness is contained in Section \ref{conjimp} below.
-It was shown in \cite{Buhovsky} that the $\beta$ coefficients are not sufficient to uniquely recover a domain.
-It was also pointed out to us by Corentin Fierobi that rather than just highest order derivatives, it would also be interesting for rigidity applications to find combinatorial expressions for all terms of highest differential degree.
+The first four coefficients were derived using symbolic computer algebra in \cite{Sorr15}, where one can also find a discussion of local integrability, the Birkhoff-{Poritsky} Conjecture (Conjectures \ref{conj:BP1} and \ref{conj:BP2} below) and its relationship to the regularity of Mather's $\beta$-function.
+It was also shown there that disks are uniquely determined by their marked length spectrum (in fact, {by} only the first two Taylor coefficients of $\beta$). {In fact,} the first four coefficients, or rather their algebraically equivalent counterparts in terms of the caustic length-Lazutkin expansion, are {shown in Section \ref{MIC} below to be} all that is needed to derive $C^2$-compactness of isospectral sets.
+The structure {in} Theorem \ref{main} allows us to upgrade this to $C^\infty$-compactness, which {is also} proved in Section \ref{MIC} below.